geekusa/SA-holidays/README.md

 ## Description

 A wrapper for for the python library python-holidays (https://github.com/dr-prodigy/python-holidays) to enrich existing data with timestamps to know if the given timestamp is a holiday, business day, or business holiday (a holiday that occurs on a normal business day).
 Default settings: country is set to US and timestamp is expected in the `_time` field.
-This can be helpful for a number of reasons but often for predictions or forecasts as those days usually will mean a difference in the model.
+This can be helpful for a number of reasons but often for predictions or forecasts as those days usually will mean a difference in the model, especially those holidays that land on a business day.

 Supported country, state, and province codes can be found listed on https://github.com/dr-prodigy/python-holidays/blob/master/README.rst